Riizade/Homebrew-Garbage/rules.md

 Non-player characters do not have the *Wounded* state.
 If they are struck in combat, they immediately fall in battle.

-At the end of combat, all wounded and fallen characters recover from their injuries and continue their adventures.
+At the end of combat, all wounded and fallen player characters recover from their injuries and continue their adventures.
+Fallen enemies are not necessarily dead, they may be interrogated or captured by the players.
+The players may instead choose to finish them off.
+Of course, the GM can always decide that combat was particularly brutal and no enemies survived after the end of combat.

 Wounding and Positioning
 -----